SAP/spartacus-docs/_pages/telco/spartacus-roadmap-for-tua.md

 title: Spartacus Roadmap for TUA
 ---

-*Last updated June 21, 2020 by Deborah Cholmeley-Jones, Solution Owner, TUA Spartacus*
+*Last updated June 24, 2020 by Deborah Cholmeley-Jones, Solution Owner, TUA Spartacus*

-This document describes what what is planned for Spartacus for Q2 2020 and later.
+This document describes what is planned for Spartacus for Q2 2020 and later.

 - For an overview of what was included in a specific release, see Release Information document.
 - For information about features published in pre-release libraries, see Pre-Release Information.